 StrongAndMemorable: New Rules for Passwords

-As we’ve already mentioned, our next software release – due out this month – will bring you significantly stronger security.
+As we’ve already mentioned, our latest software release is bringing you significantly stronger security.

 Especially when it comes to passwords.

-Part of that is an enhanced ability to enforce specific corporate password policies – policies designed to stop users from choosing something that’s completely hackable (words like “password” or “12345” for example are still, astonishingly, the two most popular password choices in the English-speaking world).
+Part of that is an enhanced ability to enforce specific corporate password policies – policies designed to stop users from choosing something that’s completely hackable.

 The new rules can include: minimum length; enforced use of capitals, numbers or other special characters; forbidden re-use of old passwords; and more.
 Passwords can also now be effectively unlimited in length.